Can We Customize Our Leave Policy While Staying Compliant with Local Laws?

 Avinashkoppal

-Ours is a small organisation between 50 and 70 employees.
-We have leave policy in place which is in line with Karnataka Shops and Establishments Act of 1961.
+Hi all, ours is a small organization with between 50 and 70 employees.
+We have a leave policy in place that aligns with the Karnataka Shops and Establishments Act of 1961.

-I have seen many companies not adhering or non-compliant with the act.
-Therefore, I want to understand if we can have a leave policy of our own, which suits our company's requirements.
+I have observed many companies not adhering to or being non-compliant with the act.
+Therefore, I would like to understand if we can have a leave policy of our own that suits our company's requirements.

-If yes, what procedure should we follow to shift our leave policy?
+If yes, what procedures should we follow to shift our leave policy?
 Should we pass any internal resolutions?

-Any tip in this matter would be helpful.
+Any tips on this matter would be helpful.

 Avinash